6 Ways to Offset Menopause-Related Hair Loss

 While hair loss is one of the 34 common symptoms women confront during menopause, each woman’s menopause journey is unique—and so is the selection of symptoms she experiences.
-With menopause-related hair loss, genetics and hormonal changes are the defining factors in how much hair, if any, you’ll lose during this life stage.
+With menopause-related hair loss, genetics, and hormonal changes are the defining factors in how much hair, if any, you’ll lose during this life stage.

 Also at play is the role of dihydrotestosterone (or DHT) in your body, which comes from the male hormone testosterone.
-DHT is responsible for shrinking hair follicles leading to hair loss.
-When your female hormones decrease, your male hormones become more dominant—and some women simply have a higher sensitivity to DHT and its effects.
+DHT is responsible for shrinking hair follicles, leading to hair loss.
+When your female hormones decrease, your male hormones become more dominant—and some women have a higher sensitivity to DHT and its effects.

 Every woman has a genetic predisposition that determines whether she’ll experience menopausal hair loss and what it will look like—and it varies from woman to woman.
-That being said, it’s typically a lot subtler than the hair loss men experience with age.
-Also different than men, hair loss for women is typically more diffuse versus showing up as noticeable bald spots.
-The thinning can occur at the sides, front or top of your head and you may notice more hair fall when showering or after brushing.
+That being said, it’s typically subtler than the hair loss men experience with age.
+Also different than men, hair loss for women is naturally more diffuse versus showing up as noticeable bald spots.
+The thinning can occur at the sides, front, or top of your head, and you may notice more hair fall when showering or after brushing.
 Rest assured, while it may feel never-ending, it won’t last forever.
 Once your hormones level out, your hair loss will stop.

 When your hair gets all gunked up with oil and debris, this leads to clogged follicles, which hinder healthy hair growth.
 Regular hair washings two to three times a week and a weekly scalp detox with a cleanser like New Dawn Activated Charcoal Scalp Cleanser can help pave the way for healthier and thicker hair.

-Harsh styling techniques, aggressive brushing, too-frequent shampooing and hot styling tools do no favors for your delicate, aging tresses.
-They can lead to breakage, disrupt the balance of your healthy scalp oils and strip hair of moisture leading to frizz.
+Harsh styling techniques, aggressive brushing, too-frequent shampooing, and hot styling tools do no favors for your delicate, aging tresses.
+They can lead to breakage, disrupt the balance of your healthy scalp oils, and strip hair of moisture, leading to frizz.
 Treating your tresses with kindness goes a long way in offsetting menopause-related hair loss.

 Products designed for aging tresses are your hair’s best friend during menopause.
 These include gentle sulfate-free shampoos and moisture-replenishing conditioners that nourish and strengthen without weighing down fine strands.
 Styling products designed to add thickness and fullness and protect hair from hot styling tools while smoothing away frizz and flyaways are also terrific additions to your menopause hair-care arsenal.